desecho/blog/content/posts/reference-materials-for-web-development-and-programming.md

 * [Single page apps in depth](http://singlepageappbook.com/)
 * [Grid](http://www.adamkaplan.me/grid/) — a simple guide to responsive design
 * [How to lose weight in a browser](http://browserdiet.com/en/)
-* [North](https://github.com/north/north) — north is a set of standards and best practices for developing modern web based properties.
-Included are standards and best practices for all aspects of a project, from kick off through development.
-North encourages an agile, content-first, approach to product development and a mobile-first, in-browser, system based approach to design and development
+* [North](https://github.com/north/north) — north is a set of standards and best practices for developing modern web-based properties.
+Included are standards and best practices for all aspects of a project, from kick-off through development.
+North encourages an agile, content-first, approach to product development and a mobile-first, in-browser, system-based approach to design and development
 * [Software Licenses in Plain English](https://tldrlegal.com/)
 * [Frontend Development](https://github.com/dypsilon/frontend-dev-bookmarks)